Call Mon-Sun:

 Get Toxicity Help from ATMC

-If you or a loved one fear you have been exposed to heavy metal toxins, the safest idea is to see a local doctor if severe symptoms begin to take place, especially mental health symptoms.
-Alternative to Meds Center can help ensure a plan is developed to begin the recovery process.
-For over a decade, patients at our center have been able to recover from toxicity and the mental health symptoms associated with a toxic burden.
-Please contact our admissions team for more information about our inpatient environmental toxicity treatment program.
+If you or a loved one fears you have been exposed to heavy metal toxins, the safest way forward is to seek medical advice.
+Alternative to Meds Center can develop a unique plan for you to begin the recovery process.
+For almost 2 decades now, clients at our center have been able to recover from toxicity and the mental health symptoms associated with a persistent toxic burden.
+Please contact our admissions team for more information about our inpatient environmental toxicity treatment program and to find out if chelation is an appropriate treatment option for you or your loved one.
+Chelation therapy is delivered in the context of a full holistic health program and can be easily blended with medication withdrawal, safe tapering, and a wealth of other holistic mental health services at our inpatient center, ATMC.

 For Continued Reading on Chelation and Neurotoxicity: